-Peter M. Liss is an experienced Vista restraining order attorney who can help those who have been accused of breaking the law.
+Peter M. Liss is an experienced San Diego restraining order attorney who can help those who have been accused of breaking the law.
 He most commonly works with cases involving either civil harassment or domestic violence.
+If you want to know how to fight a restraining order in California, please schedule a free initial consultation to discuss your case.

 Civil Harassment Restraining Orders

 Civil harassment restraining orders typically are invoked by neighbors and former friends who feel they are being harassed or who have been attacked physically.
 They can also be obtained by persons who live far away from the person harassing them if the abuse happens online.
 Harassment can come in many forms, including threats, uninvited visits to the victim’s property or annoying phone calls.
-In order to get a restraining order of this type, the victim must have clear and convincing evidence.
+In order to get a restraining order of this type, the victim must have clear and convincing evidence, which can be challenged by your San Diego restraining order attorney.

 Domestic Violence Restraining Orders

-Domestic violence restraining orders are issued for similar reasons, but these cases involve spouses, children or persons who currently are in or previously were in a romantic or sexual relationship.
-The standard for obtaining these types of restraining orders is much lower.
+Domestic violence restraining orders, also called “protective orders” or “stay away orders,” are issued for similar reasons, but these cases involve spouses, children or persons who currently are in or previously were in a romantic or sexual relationship.
+The standard for obtaining these types of restraining orders is much lower although your San Diego restraining order attorney can still present evidence on your behalf to fight a restraining order in California.

 The Restraining Order Process